gbif/hp-swissnatcoll/en/data-aggregator-faqs.md

 Please send an email to [contact-swissnatcoll@infofauna.ch](mailto:contact-swissnatcoll@infofauna.ch) with your full name and institution name, so that we can add you as a Data Aggregator's user.

+### How can I have more users in my institution?

+Only Collection Digitizers can add/edit/remove and assign roles to other users for their institution.
+To do this, go to the Administration page on DAGI (icon on the left of your DAGI's page) and click on **👤➕ Add user**.

+We consider that the Collection Digitizer is fully responsible for the management of their institution page on DAGI.
+There is no need to ask for permission to add new users.

 ## What are the different data layers of the Data Aggregator?

 The data inside the data aggregator is organised in a table, with **entities** in lines (= specimens with a unique catalogNumber value associated) and **attributes** in columns.
 The **value** is the information stored in a given attribute for a given entity.